Best Things to Do in Essaouira: Complete Guide to the City’s Top Attractions

 That’s where Essaouira becomes unforgettable.

-Wander the UNESCO-Listed Medina
+Top Things to Do in Essaouira: Wander the UNESCO-Listed Medina

 I’ve walked medinas all over Morocco, and Essaouira’s always feels different.